 Significant congestion on the Captain Cook Highway is constraining access to the Cairns Port from the north and west of Cairns, and access between the Cairns Port and the Cairns Airport.
-Currently there is no easy access to connect the Cairns Airport and Cairns Port with the region's agricultural producing areas including the Atherton Tablelands, Cape York Peninsula and Mossman.
-This has been identified as a critical enabling factor for the continued development of Cairns as an export and service hub.
+Currently there is no easy ccess to connect the Cairns Port and Cairns Airport with the region's agricultural producing areas within the Atherton Tablelands, Cape York Peninsula and Mossman.

-The project will construct road upgrades between the corner of Comport and Draper Streets in Cairns CBD to the intersection of the Captain Cook and Kennedy Highways, and Mount Milman Drive in Smithfield to ease congestion and improve connectivity between key activity hubs in the region.
+The Cairns Ring Road project will plan, design and construct road upgrades between the corner of Comport and Draper Streets in Cairns CBD to the intersection of the Captain Cook and Kennedy Highways, and Mount Milman Drive in Smithfield to ease congestion and improve connectivity between key activity hubs in the region.

 The Australian Government has committed up to $287.2 million towards the project.

 The delivery schedule will be determined in consultation with the Queensland Government.